mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

     end do

 where ``delta(k)`` is the function we want to integrate (:math:`f(x_i) \Delta x_i`).
 Remember :math:`k=1` is the outermost cell.
 In MESA, there are quantities that are defined at the mass centre of the cell, and there are quantities that are defined at the edge of the cell.
 Think about this when you compute the integrals.
+Remember you can do :math:`x^n` with ``pow(x,n)``.

 .. tip::